Sauli Niinistö: Career

-Presidency
+Presidency (2012–2024)

 Niinistö was the NCP candidate for a second time in the 2012 presidential election.
 With 37.0% of the vote, he won the election's first round and faced off against Haavisto of the Green League in the decisive second round.
 He carried the second round with around 62.6% against Haavisto's 37.4%.
 Niinistö's margin of victory was larger than that of any previous directly elected president.
 He won a majority in 14 of 15 electoral districts.
 Niinistö's election budget was circa 1.2 million euros.

 After becoming the President, Niinistö pledged to establish a special task force aiming at preventing alienation among the country's youth and expressed concern about the problems of sparsely populated rural areas.
 Niinistö stressed the significance of mutual understanding with the cabinet and Parliament.
 His acceptance speech thanked those who backed him in the campaign and those who disagreed with him.
 Niinistö said that the differing views expressed should be taken into consideration.

 In May 2017, Niinistö announced that he would seek re-election in the 2018 presidential election, running as an independent candidate.
 His candidacy was soon supported by the National Coalition Party and Christian Democrats.
-In the election, Niinistö received 62.7% of the votes, becoming the first president in Finland to get elected on the first round of popular vote.
+In the election, Niinistö received 62.7% of the votes, becoming the first president in Finland to win the first round of an election by popular vote.

-During Niinistö's presidency, neighbouring military cooperation ties between Finland and Sweden got further strengthened, culminating in the NATO accession bids for the countries being joint rather than separate.
-Amid threats of a veto from the Turkish government over Sweden's accession, Niinistö was steadfastily committed that the application was joint and that also would mean that Finland would decline an invitation.
-Finland and Sweden agreed a deal in principle that would allow the countries to join NATO with the Turkish government on 28 June 2022 in the wake of the veto threat.
+By 2022, Niinistö was estimated to have an approval rating of 92 percent, but rejected efforts by a grassroots movement to allow him to run for a third term.